tg-x/foodsoft/lib/foodsoft_signup/README.md

   # When starting with http: or https:, this is considered to be a full url; else
   # a Ruby name that will be evaluated on the controller.
   #ordergroup_approval_payment: new_payments_mollie_path

+  # By default ordergroup approval is enabled when signup is enabled; in case
+  # you'd like to control this independently, set it to true or false.
+  #use_approval: signup

 ```